 Defensive Line Coach

-Dennis Johnson enters his second season as a full-time position coach with the Tigers after being elevated to outside linebackers coach in September of 2016.
-Johnson coached outside linebackers for the final eight games of the 2016 season and was then given the job on a permanent basis when Ed Orgeron was named LSU's head coach in late November.
-Johnson, who is nicknamed affectionately “Meatball”, also played a big role in LSU signing one of the top classes in college football in February of 2017.
+Johnson was first elevated to a full-time assistant coach in September of 2016 where he coached outside linebackers for the final eight games of the year.
+He was then given the job on a permanent basis when Orgeron was named LSU’s head coach in late November.

 After graduating from LSU in May of 2012, Johnson got his start in coaching as a graduate assistant at Northwestern State, where he coached the Demon linebackers.
 Johnson also spent the 2013 season at Northwestern State where he worked with the secondary.